-The basic condition that the immigrant investors need to fulfill is that they should invest a minimum of $1 million dollars and their investment should create at least 10 jobs over a period of two years.
-However, the minimum investment amount is only $500,000 ($500,000.00 minimum investment amount is extended and approved up until September 30, 2018) in the case where the investment is made in a Targeted Employment Area.
+The basic condition that the immigrant investors need to fulfill is that they should invest a minimum of $1.8 million dollars and their investment should create at least 10 jobs over a period of two years.
+However, the minimum investment amount is only $900,000 in the case where the investment is made in a Targeted Employment Area.
 A Targeted Employment Area (TEA) is one where the unemployment rate is at least 150 percent of the US national average and the area where jobs are being created, must also be in a metropolitan statistical location / country that has a population of 20,000 residents or more.

 There are broadly two ways in which an EB-5 investor can seek to invest: